US joins the information war in Georgia

 For now, the government’s strategic messaging is led by the Euro-Atlantic Integration Ministry.

 “The main message of Russian propaganda in Georgia is that the EU and NATO are unreachable goals.
 And everything comes down from that,” said Tornike Nozadze, head of the ministry’s Strategic Communications Department.
+“I don’t believe in fighting propaganda with propaganda.
+You have to fight propaganda with truth,” Kornely Kakachia, Georgian Institute of Politics.

 “It’s all about the lies.
 Russia was never, ever our friend,” Nozadze said.
 He holds regular meetings with other government officials and civil society groups to discuss Russian disinformation and the government’s response.
 “I start my meetings with the very first question, ‘Can anyone in this room tell me one thing Russia did for Georgia that was good.
 One single thing.’
 And people are in shock with this question, because there is none.”